Setting a price for your membership

 How to choose a starting price for your membership

-As with any product, the best pricing strategy depends on your goals.
+As with any product, the best pricing strategy for your membership depends on your goals.

 What is your #1 goal for your membership?